Influencer Marketing 101

 Content earned is a key metric for influencer campaign reporting.
 It’s an easy KPI to overlook, too.

 Consider how you can repurpose campaign content across your marketing channels.
 This includes product pages, emails and ads.
 Not to mention content to repost to your own social platforms.
-This highlights the ongoing value of creators and how to get even more of an ROI from your campaigns.

 How to Measure # of Influencer Posts

-Thankfully, measuring earned posts is easy.
+Thankfully, measuring earned posts is easy!

 If you’re working with a select few creators (or are paying for individual posts), the numbers are already in front of you.
 Then, monitor #hashtags and @mentions to uncover influencer and user-generated content.